pnborkar/supply-chain-optimizer/README.md

 ### 5. Deploy the Application on Databricks Apps (Serverless Compute)

 The `app/` directory contains a Gradio chat application that runs entirely on Databricks serverless compute — no external hosting needed.
-It embeds the full router + SQL + graph agent stack and reads secrets directly from the Databricks secret scope.
+It embeds the full router + SQL + graph + GDS agent stack, reads secrets directly from the Databricks secret scope, and includes a model selector (Opus / Sonnet / Haiku) and adaptive thinking toggle in the UI.

 #### 5a.
 Upload and deploy